androguard/androguard/docs/intro/certificates.rst

         # ...

-Please referr to the asn1crypto documentation_ for more information on the features of the :code:`Certificate` class!
+Please refer to the asn1crypto documentation_ for more information on the features of the :code:`Certificate` class!